armen-asriyan/eval-backend/README.md

 ### Frontend

-- React.js
+- React with Vite for fast builds and instant HMR.
-- React Router DOM
+- React Router DOM for routing
 - Axios for API calls
-- React Icons
+- React Icons for icons
 - useHooks: A collection of modern, server-safe React hooks – from the ui.dev team.
 - react-router-hash-link : Hash link support for React Router